Nanocapsule

 A nanocapsule is a nanoscale shell made from a nontoxic polymer.
 They are vesicular systems made of a polymeric membrane which encapsulates an inner liquid core at the nanoscale.
 Nanocapsules have many uses, including promising medical applications for drug delivery, food enhancement, nutraceuticals, and for self-healing materials.
 The benefits of encapsulation methods are for protection of these substances to protect in the adverse environment, for controlled release, and for precision targeting.
+Nanoencapsulation is the technique that uses nanocapsules to pack substances to be released in a controlled and effective way.

+Nanocapsules can be made of various types of nanomaterials; the most common ones are liposomes, nanoparticles, micelles, nanospheres, nanoemulsions and nanocochleates.
 Nanocapsules can potentially be used as MRI-guided nanorobots or nanobots, although challenges remain.